What Are Your Human Resource Goals and Objectives for the Year Ahead?

 2. Build Relationships With the Staff

 Don’t just solicit feedback, but give back to your employees as well.
 Have real relationships with them.
 Help them understand their value and how they fit into the “why” of your company.

 Build relationships with key individuals.
 Obviously, you need a good relationship with your leadership team.
 But other employees can act as liaisons to HR.

 Communicate effectively with the team.
 Have an executive meeting to discuss relationship building both internally and externally.
-Get input and buy in from everyone on team, and have follow-up meetings to review assigned tasks.
+Get input and buy-in from everyone on the team, and have follow-up meetings to review assigned tasks.

 Involving leadership ensures that employees are held accountable.
 They are then more likely to support human resource goals and objectives.
 The team needs to appreciate that workforce, operational, and customer success is important.
 They are just as important as reaching traditional performance metrics.

 You now have the foundation for creating an HR strategic plan.
 The preparation you’ve made will help you define clear human resource goals and objectives.
 Let’s get into some of the specific areas where you can make a real impact on the business.

 1. Maintain Adequate Staffing

 Adding staff to the organization is a fundamental function of HR.
 It is important to revisit the organization’s staffing needs regularly.
 Design an organizational structure and identify areas where there is a need.

 Identify what type of employee would be best for the role.
 Be sure to recruit the right people for the job.
 Compete to acquire the best talent to meet the company’s goals and objectives.
 Make sure those are in line with your human resource goals and objectives.